contracourse/blogpage/content/docs/bart.md

 All of those parameters can be specified manually.
 We can use the “rmse_by_num_trees” function to find the optimum number of trees for the model.
-I’ve given it a sequence from 15 to 75 trees by 5 increments with 3 number of replicant trees
+I’ve given it a sequence from 15 to 75 trees by 5 increments with 3 number of replicant trees.
  <br>``
 rmse_by_num_trees(bart_machine,
                   tree_list=c(seq(15, 75, by=5)),
-                  num_replicates=3) ``
+                  num_replicates=3) `` <br>
+The RMSE tree chart is used in order to illustrate the predictive capacity of our model.
+With additional hyperparameter optimization we can build a better bartmachine model in the future.

 ![RMSE
 Tree-Plot](https://raw.githubusercontent.com/contracourse/blogpage/3fa4f00bccebc3d6a3ae39b57fb4db12bdbb24c9/static/images/rmse_by_num_trees.svg)

 As you can see it shows us the path of the trees with its respective RMSE.
-Then we can use the trees with the minimum RMSE and run the `bartmachine` again.
+Then we can use the trees with the minimum RMSE and run the `bartmachine` again. <br>
 ``bart_machine <- bartMachine(df_train, y_train, num_trees=35)``

 Using the “plot_convergence_diagnostics” function we can see how the MCMC performs.
 Overall, the tree nodes perform relatively constant.
-On the top left, the Siqsq estimate converges after 250 interactions inside the interval, we can also use 300 iterations but I’m going to leave it as default now.
+On the top left, the Siqsq estimate converges after ~200 interactions inside the interval.
+The three subsequent plots separated by gray lines are the post-burn-in iterations from each of the three computing cores employed during model.

 ![Plot-Diagnostics](https://raw.githubusercontent.com/contracourse/blogpage/3fa4f00bccebc3d6a3ae39b57fb4db12bdbb24c9/static/images/plot_convergence_diagnostics.svg)